INDOCTRINATION OR EDUCATION: some non standard considerations

 I advised her not to worry.
-Students of college age long ago learned to discount instruction no matter how forceful or prolonged.
-I know a woman, for instance, who experienced 8 years of Catholic schooling conducted by old style, no-nonsense nuns.
+Students of college age long ago learned to discount disagreeable instruction no matter how forceful or prolonged.
+I know a woman, for instance, who experienced 8 years of Catholic schooling that was conducted by old style, no-nonsense nuns.
 Yet to this day she remains remarkably ignorant of Catholic doctrine.
 I asked how this happened?
-She replied, “I disagreed and I tuned them out.
+She replied, “I disagreed and tuned them out.
 They taught us, for instance, that it was a grave sin to save the life of the mother if it required sacrificing the life of her unborn child.
 But the mother might have other children who love and need her.
 And what about her husband?
 Might he not love and need her too?
 I also remember the nuns teaching that the souls of newborns are infected with original sin.
 What a terrible thing to say about innocent babies!
 These sorts of things are why I quit listening.”

 This is not a one-off kind of thing.
-Indoctrination frequently fails.
+Indoctrination frequently fails misreably.
 It can even provoke obdurate opposition.
-When I was eleven or twelve, for example, I remember asking my Sunday school teacher what happens when people die without ever having heard of Jesus?
+When I was eleven or twelve, for example, I remember asking my Sunday school teacher what happens when people die without ever having even heard of Jesus?
 (I was thinking of remote areas, like New Guinea.)
 She replied: “They go to hell.”
 I said that this didn’t seem fair.
 She responded by reciting John 14:6 where Jesus reportedly says: “No man cometh unto the father but by me.”